 The water level of the pan has varied over the years between flooding into the road and drying up completely.
 Historically, the pan was fed by rainwater runoff, seeps and springs, one from near the railway above Drury Lane.
 Ground water still seeps out at points around The Drive.

-In 1952 the water rose to the level of the road at the lowest points.
-When the level rose, frogs, snakes and crabs escaped the flooded grassland and migrated over the road into the gardens.
+Decades ago, when the level rose, frogs, snakes and crabs escaped the flooded grassland and migrated over the road into the gardens.
 Many frogs were killed trying to cross The Drive.
 Migration of frogs to other pans in the area is virtually impossible due to urban development.

 Historic aerial photos show the pan level was formerly much lower.
 The pan dried up regularly during the 1960s.
 Other records are 1973, 1993 (estimated) and 2004, during which times the pan smelled terrible.